kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/Oracle-NoSQL-log-appender/index.md

 * TOC
 {:toc}

-The Oracle NoSQL log appender is responsible for transferring logs from the Operations server to the Oracle NoSQL key/value storage.
+The Oracle NoSQL log appender is responsible for transferring logs from the Operations service to the Oracle NoSQL key/value storage.
 Logs are stored in the storage using the following key path:

 ```bash